 Now that we’ve reviewed how to make the most of your partnership with the pediatrician, let’s review some of the specifics you can expect during some of baby’s first visits.

+The first pediatrician visit after birth is always a big one!
+But don’t be nervous.
 Usually occurring 2 - 4 days after discharge from the hospital, you can expect the doctor to:

-- Check baby’s vital signs including heart rate, breathing, and temperature.
+- Check baby’s vital signs, including heart rate, breathing, and temperature.

 - Check weight